 Interactions with Your Office Staff

 If your office’s processes are difficult to get through, that could also be a deterrent to patients.
+The same Press Ganey study stated that “ease of patient registration/intake” and “ability to book an appointment online” were also top factors that fostered loyalty to a healthcare provider.
 Do patients have to go through a complicated phone tree to speak to someone?
 Are they having to wait on hold for a long time?
 Do they have to fill out several pages of paperwork every time they come in?
 Remember, your patients are already in pain and not feeling well.
 Anything you can do to make it easier for them to get taken care of will go a long way.

 Focus on Patient Experience